-These lemon curd cookies are made with a shortbread thumbprint cookie and filled with homemade lemon curd.
+These lemon curd cookies are made with a soft, buttery shortbread thumbprint cookie filled with homemade lemon curd.

 Jump to: